Browser Fingerprinting Explained: See Yours and Every Signal Websites Use to Track You

 What is browser fingerprinting?

-Browser fingerprinting is a stateless tracking technique that identifies you by reading dozens of small details about your browser and hardware — screen, GPU, fonts, audio stack, TLS handshake — and combining them into an identifier unique enough to recognize you across cookie wipes, private windows, and even VPNs.
+Browser fingerprinting is a stateless tracking technique: a script reads dozens of small details about your browser and hardware, screen, GPU, fonts, audio stack, TLS handshake, and combines them into an identifier unique enough to recognize you across cookie wipes, private windows, and even VPNs.
+Unlike cookies, it does not store anything on your device, so there is nothing to delete.

-Unlike cookies, it does not store anything on your device.
-The fingerprint is generated by combining your device’s hardware traits with your system preferences, and it is designed to be difficult to spoof — changing signals individually tends to break websites.
+The fingerprint combines your device’s hardware traits with your system preferences, and it is designed to be difficult to spoof; changing signals individually tends to break websites.
 You get the same fingerprint whether you are in Chrome, Firefox, Safari, or Edge on the same desktop.

-How does browser fingerprinting work?
+How does browser fingerprinting work without cookies?

-Browser fingerprinting works by running a script that reads dozens of properties from your browser — canvas rendering output, WebGL renderer strings, AudioContext quirks, installed fonts, screen dimensions, timezone, language, TLS handshake — and hashing them into a single identifier.
+Browser fingerprinting works by running a script that reads dozens of properties from your browser, canvas rendering output, WebGL renderer strings, AudioContext quirks, installed fonts, screen dimensions, timezone, language, TLS handshake, and hashing them into a single identifier.
 Each property is low-entropy on its own, but the combination is unique enough to single out an individual device.
 The script does not need permission to run, does not store anything on your device, and produces the same identifier on every visit.

 Here is the list of data used to build the basic fingerprint above: